Dave's Travel Pages

 The opened cave contains what was once an underground lake, and a place of worship for the Ancient Greeks.
 Several different myths are attached to Melissani Cave in Kefalonia, and it is also known as the Cave of the Nymphs.

-If you are planning to visit the Melissani Cave in Kefalonia, do so on a bright sunny day.
+If you are planning to visit the Melissani Cave in Kefalonia, do so on a bright sunny day at around 11.00 in the morning.
 The way the waters in the cave light up are incredible!

 Katavothres